-Indicator (a) Virginia Department of Corrections has trained law enforcement staff and as such, the agency is responsible for both criminal and administrative investigations.
-In policies, OP 038.3 and 030.4 the agency set forth the responsibilities of the investigative team including the need for a prompt thorough investigation of the facts and a complete report outlining the processes undertaken, the reasoning behind the findings.
-The policy states "All investigations into allegations of sexual abuse and sexual harassment shall be done promptly, thoroughly, and objectively for all allegations, including third-party and anonymous reports."
+Indicator (a) The Virginia Department of Corrections has trained law enforcement staff, and as such, the agency is responsible for both criminal and administrative investigations.
+In policies OP 038.3 and 030.4, the agency set forth the responsibilities of the investigative team, including the need for a prompt, thorough investigation of the facts and a complete report outlining the processes undertaken in addition to the reasoning behind the findings.
+The policy states, "All investigations into allegations of sexual abuse and sexual harassment shall be done promptly, thoroughly, and objectively for all allegations, including third-party and anonymous reports."
 The facility investigator will make an initial assessment of the situation.
-"Unless the facility investigator quickly and definitively determines that the allegation is unfounded, allegations of sexual abuse or sexual harassment shall be referred for investigation to the DOC Special Investigations Unit who has the legal authority to conduct criminal investigations "Random staff interviewed supported they must report all claims no matter the source or if they believe the incident to have occurred.
-Interviews with the facility Investigator and a Special Investigative Unit (SIU) staff confirmed that all allegations are reviewed.
-Investigative files support both administrative and criminal investigations have occurred in the past year.
-22% of the cases were investigated as potential sexual abuse with 78% of the cases were investigated as allegations of sexual harassment.
-There was one allegation investigated for abuse at another facility.
+"Unless the facility investigator quickly and definitively determines that the allegation is unfounded, allegations of sexual abuse or sexual harassment shall be referred for investigation to the DOC Special Investigations Unit, which has the legal authority to conduct criminal investigations."
+Random staff interviewed supported they must report all claims no matter the source or if they believe the incident to have occurred.
+Interviews with the facility investigator confirmed that all allegations were reviewed.
+Investigative files support only administrative investigations that have occurred in the past year.
+9% of the cases were investigated as potential sexual abuse, with 91% of the cases being investigated as allegations of sexual harassment.
+There is evidence that the facility investigated cases later determined not to be for either sexual abuse or sexual harassment.
+The facility also investigated 23% of cases that were filed anonymously.
+Though there was no current criminal investigation of sexual abuse in the year prior, the Intel Supervisor was able to describe cases that were handled criminally, including allegations against past staff persons.

 Indicator (b) The Virginia DOC reports they employ 19 approved criminal investigators.
-Pocahontas State Correctional Center has an Intelligence Unit staff trained who would be required to respond to sexual assault complaints to protect and collect evidence.
-The Intelligence Unit has two trained staff who would complete administrative investigations.
-The Investigators and Supervisor spoke with confirmed that they respond immediately to allegations of sexual misconduct.
-The Auditor reviewed files with the Supervisor who described how his unit is noticed by the facility when an allegation occurs and the steps that are to be taken.
-The Supervisor supports the process is objective and they do not enter with any preconceived notion based on an individual's position as a staff or inmate in determining the outcome.
+St. Brides Correctional Center has an Intelligence Unit staff trained who would be required to respond to sexual assault complaints to protect and collect evidence.
+The Intelligence Unit has three trained staff who would complete administrative investigations.
+The Investigators and Supervisor spoke with confirmed that they responded immediately to allegations of sexual misconduct.
+The Auditor reviewed files with one of the intel officers, who described how the facility notices the unit when an allegation occurs.
+The officer described the initial directions they requested to be taken if they were responding from outside the facility.
+The investigator supports the fact that the process is objective, and they do not enter with any preconceived notion based on an individual's position as a staff member or inmate in determining the outcome.
 They instead base their findings on factual information and the statements of individuals involved and witnesses.
-The Auditor was able to go through several casefiles to get an understanding of the process consistent with the agency policy expectations.
-The Interview with the regional SIU investigator provided further consistency of the Department's expected investigative process.
+The auditor was able to go through several case files to get an understanding of the process consistent with the agency's policy expectations.
+The investigator was able to relate information provided in their training and how it has been applied during the investigative process.
+Intel investigators take the NIC training for Investigating sexual abuse in a correctional center.
+In 2022, the PREA Office of the DOC also provided training on investigations, which included the intel staff of SBCC.